 I hope that clarifies my reviewing policy.
 If you’ve got any questions, please just ask, and I’ll be happy to answer.
 I’ll reply to as many comments as I’m able.

-I also include Amazon affiliates links in my posts, so if my reviews move you to purchase a book, doing so via those links means that I earn a tiny (5%) commission, at no extra cost to you.
+I include Amazon affiliates links in my posts, so if my reviews move you to purchase a book, doing so via those links means that I earn a tiny (5%) commission, at no extra cost to you.
 This is probably the easiest and most painless way to support this blog, but again, the inclusion of these links won’t change my approach to reviewing.
+I also add a link to my Ko-Fi account at the end of most posts, if anyone feels moved to tip me.